-Since 2007 Edmond Public Schools has grown by thousands of students and there are several middle and elementary schools with close to, or more than 1,000 students.
-To keep class sizes optimal for learning, and provide relief to crowded schools, the district constructed Heartland Middle School which opened in August of 2016.
+Since 2007, Edmond Public Schools has grown by thousands of students and there are several middle and elementary schools with close to or more than 1,000 students.
+To keep class sizes optimal for learning, and provide relief to crowded schools, the district has constructed new schools and has plans to open more in the coming years.

 The district is also planning on constructing a fourth high school which will be located at Air Depot and Covell.
 The construction timeline for the fourth high school has not been determined and depends on growth patterns in the district as well as the passage of future bond issues.
 Bond money pays for the construction of new schools and the upkeep and maintenance of existing facilities.